 So basically, November is all about transformation, change, magic, and death.

 What does a raven symbolize?

 A raven is a magical intermediary between two worlds.
-It is an animal that reflects our personality and that carries with it a strong symbolic value.
-If you’ve come across a crow multiple times, it’s not too strange that it’s your guide animal.
+It is an animal that reflects our personality and carries a strong symbolic value.
+If you’ve encountered a crow multiple times, it’s not too strange that it’s your guide animal.